 It can be normal to eat less as we age, but not if it causes drastic weight loss

-A physician, or a program such as Optimal Aging, can help pinpoint solutions
+Providence geriatrician Marian Hodges, M.D., says talking to your doctor or engaging with a program such as Optimal Aging can help pinpoint solutions

 If you have a parent or loved one in their 60s or older, you’re probably keeping a vigilant eye on their health, and that can include what they’re eating — or not eating, as is the case for many seniors whose appetites seem to have diminished.
 But is that a cause for concern?
 It can be in certain cases, says Marian O. Hodges, MD, the Bain Chair of Geriatric Medicine and regional medical director for the Providence Oregon Senior Health Program.

 “As we age we generally are less active,” says Dr. Hodges.
 “On average people over the age of 60, and certainly older than 70, have a lower need for energy than when they were younger because they expend less energy, with energy being calories.
 Generally speaking, their caloric needs are lower because they do less.”

 While some people can eat less and maintain their weight, and others actually gain weight because they aren’t eating less (and have other factors such as hormonal changes), the people who experience drastic weight loss can be at risk for broader health issues.

 “As a geriatrician, I look carefully at peoples’ weight,” says Dr. Hodges.
 “If somebody comes in and their weight is down 10 or more pounds from their previous office visits, I worry.
 And I particularly worry if a patient has lost 10 percent of their body weight — say they’ve gone from 140 pounds to 125,” she explains.
 “I need to investigate that because that amount of weight loss is not normal.”

 The reasons behind that kind of weight loss generally fall into three main categories, Dr. Hodges says.